SWP for Parents: Safest Fund Category for Monthly Income to Senior Citizens

 For a ₹50–60 lakh parent corpus, ₹50,000/month via SWP requires the right fund mix.
 Conservative hybrid + SCSS + RBI bonds beats pure mutual fund SWP for safety.

 When the person whose retirement you are planning is your parent, the calculus changes.
-It is no longer about maximising returns — it is about making sure they never open their bank account in a given month and find less than they expected.
-The risk of a bad month is not financial for them; it is a loss of confidence in a system they depend on for dignity.
-For a ₹50–60 lakh corpus with a ₹50,000/month income need, a pure mutual fund SWP at 6% withdrawal rate is too aggressive.
-The right architecture combines conservative mutual funds with guaranteed income products — and keeps the SWP component limited to what the corpus can sustain without stress.
+It is no longer about maximising returns; it is about reliable monthly income and avoiding unpleasant surprises.
+For a ₹50–60 lakh corpus with a ₹50,000/month income need, a pure mutual fund SWP is usually too aggressive.
+A better architecture combines conservative mutual funds with guaranteed income products, and keeps the SWP component limited to what the corpus can sustain without stress.

 The Honest Math: ₹50,000/Month on ₹60 Lakh Is Too Much